awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 1. On the **Dedicated Hosts** page, select a host and choose **Actions**, **Launch Instance\(s\) onto Host**\.

 1. Select an AMI from the list\.
-Windows, SUSE, and RHEL AMIs provided by Amazon EC2 can't be used with Dedicated Hosts\.
+SQL Server, SUSE, and RHEL AMIs provided by Amazon EC2 can't be used with Dedicated Hosts\.

 1. On the **Choose an Instance Type** page, select the instance type to launch and then choose **Next: Configure Instance Details**\.